ScrierOne/Assorted-Adjustments/README.md

 ### Berserk Override Script For Minsc

-Gives Minsc an override script (that is, a script that takes precedence over his normal companion AI and works even with companion AI turned off) that simulates the original berserking behavior.
-He will automatically equip a melee weapon and attack the nearest enemy.
-He can be given orders, but he'll shortly ignore them and resume mindlessly attacking (which prevents the use of abilities with a casting time).
-However, he won't attack friendlies, and you have enough control to have him use instant actions (such as chugging a potion).
+In case a fully controllable and in-control Minsc seems out of character, this component gives Minsc an override script (that is, a script that takes precedence over his normal companion AI and works even with companion AI turned off) that simulates the original berserking behavior.
+Upon using the Berserk ability, Minsc will automatically attack the nearest enemy with a melee weapon (switching to one if u).
+He can be given orders, but he'll shortly ignore them and resume mindlessly attacking the nearest enemy he sees.
+However, he won't attack friendlies, and you have enough control to have him use instant actions - such as chugging a potion - but he won't have the focus for anything that takes time to cast/activate.

 ### Make sleep end upon taking damage